 Learn how to avoid these dangerous chemicals by making my DIY lipstick recipe.
 Have you ever wondered how many chemicals you’re swallowing by putting toxic lipstick on your lips?
 Studies suggests that up to 75% of all lipsticks contain lead!
-Our friend Dr. Josh Axe published a fantastic article about how dangerous they can be!
-This is what he says….
+You might be surprised to learn just how Dr. Josh Axe My friend Dr. Axe says….

 “Lipstick and glosses are often ingested over the course of the day so the impact of any toxin is heightened above and beyond skin absorption levels.
 According to prior research, the Berkeley scientists estimated average lipstick use as twice-a-day applications and heavy use as applying lip gloss or lipstick 10 times a day.
 One application spreads 10 milligrams of product across a woman’s lips, most of which is ingested.
 Average use of lipstick means that a woman ingests about 24 milligrams of product.
 Women that apply lipstick or lip gloss frequently may be ingesting as much as 87 milligrams of product per day.

 “The researchers compared what the women were likely ingesting in lip products to health standards for heavy metal consumption like those defined by the EPA for drinking water.
 They found that average lipstick or lip gloss use in these products resulted in women exceeding daily intake guidelines for aluminum, cadmium, chromium and manganese.
 In 10 of the products they looked at, daily use meant that a woman would exceed chromium intake recommendations by 100%.”

 My DIY lipstick recipe is nothing more complicated than a jazzed up lip balm.
 Mix and match the natural coloring ingredients for safe, non-toxic options for lip color.
 You can mix as needed to get the desired tone, up to 1/4 teaspoon total.